skoopsy/skoopsy.github.io/_posts/2025-03-18-STM32-1-getting-started.markdown

 - [ST Nucleo M-Bed L152RE](https://os.mbed.com/platforms/ST-Nucleo-L152RE/) - This IS an STM32 development board and uses the [ARM Cortex architecture](https://en.wikipedia.org/wiki/ARM_architecture_family).
 It also comes with the ST-LINK/V2-1 debugger/programmer hardware attached.
 The ARM architecture is widely used in embedded IoT applications including some Laptops and Phones.
 I will initially be using this board.

-# Languages

-So embedded is typically C right?
-Well C++ seems to be growing which makes sense because you can compile C with a C++ compiler and memory is getting bigger on chips these days.
-There is also the 'new' kid on the block - Rust.
-I'm going to stick with C... for now, but Rust is very interesting and potentially the future, although the advice right seems to be that the Libraries for Rust are not quite there yet, so if you are keen with data sheets and building things from scratch maybe that's the way to go.
-Some people talk about micro Python and Java but I think I just threw up a bit in my mouth so need to go wash that out.

-Here's a list of embedded languages from [geekstogeeks](https://www.geeksforgeeks.org/embedded-systems-programming-languages/) from people who are probably much more worth listening to than me.

 # The Docs

 This comment, from who I'll call "The Alchemist" gave more introductory gold: Manuals.
 There are different levels of manuals for embedded documentation, here are some of them: